thoughtbot/griddler/README.md

 --------------

 By default Griddlers assumes you are using SendGrid as email service for posting incoming emails.
-Griddler also supports the Cloudmailin service.
+Griddler also supports the Cloudmailin and Postmark services.

 To use Griddler with Cloudmailin, tell it you want to do so in the initializer by adding `config.email_service = :cloudmailin`.

 Griddler expects to receive Cloudmailin's Multipart format.

+To use Griddler with Postmark, tell it you want to do so in the initializer by adding `config.email_service = :postmark`.

 Testing In Your App
 -------------------